CISecurity/ArtifactExpressions/ciscoIOS/cisco_ios.global.md

 | global_command | String | The global_command entity identifies a specific line in the ios config file under the global context. |
 | existence_check | String | Number of global config lines required in the result. |

+existence_check
+NOTE: This parameter is governed by a constraint allowing only the following values:
+- all_exist
+- any_exist
+- at_least_one_exists
+- none_satisfy
+- none_exist
+- only_one_exists

 ### Generated Content
 #### XCCDF+AE